-Anti poaching drones are making a big impact in the saving of Rhinos, Elephants, Tigers, Gorillas and many other critically endangered species.
+Anti-poaching drones are making a big impact in the saving of Rhinos, Elephants, Tigers, Gorillas and other critically endangered species.
 Drones with anti poaching technology are assisting Park Rangers across the globe and especially in Africa and Asia.

 Drones are relatively cheap, can cover hundreds and even thousands of acres in a short space of time and can beam back live video transmission.

 Using Infrared and thermal imaging, drones can also be used under the cover of darkness which is the favorite time of criminal poachers.